slothberr/pixel-art-maker/README.md

 # Pixel Art Maker Project
 This is the final project for the Udacity Google Challenge Scholarship for Front-End Web Development.
-I had a blast working on this final project, as I got to combine my love for climbing and my newfound passion for coding into one:
+I had a blast working on this final project, as I got to combine my love for climbing and my newfound passion for coding into one.

+**See the final project here!**
 [https://slothberr.github.io/pixel-art-maker/](https://slothberr.github.io/pixel-art-maker/)

 ## Goal